2 Day Learn to Navigate Training Course

 Recommended Equipment & Clothing

-The training will be largely practical, walking in both the lower valleys and up onto Kinder.
-We will be spending most of the time off paths in rough and sometimes muddy terrain and so sturdy boots with good ankle support are highly recommended.
-You will be standing around whilst practising skills in whatever weather we have on the day, which can be exposed and colder on the tops, and will need appropriate clothing.
+The day will be largely practical, walking in both the lower valleys and up towards Kinder Scout.
+We will be going off paths in rough or sometimes muddy terrain so walking boots with good ankle support are recommended.
+You will be standing around whilst practising skills in whatever weather we have on the day and so will need to dress warmer than for a usual walk.
 Below is a recommended list:

 1:25,000 map of The Peak District: Dark Peak Area - OS Explorer Map sheet OL1 covering Edale/Kinder.
 I recommend the waterproof maps which will last much longer, otherwise will also need a waterproof map case.